Vehicle registration plate: India

 Indian vehicle registration plate (West Bengal).
-WB-06 stands for Kolkata.
+WB-06 is the identification code of a Regional Transport Office (RTO) in Kolkata.

+The High Security Registration Plate (HSRP), usually known as a number plate, is issued by the Regional Transport Office of each district, under the authority of State or Central Transport Ministries.
+It features embossed aluminum plates with black lettering on a white (private vehicles), yellow (commercial vehicles), or green (EVs) background, alongside a windshield sticker.

-Vehicle registration plates, usually known as number plates, are issued by the Regional Transport Office of each district.
-Most motor vehicles which are used on public roads are required by law to display them.
+Most motor vehicles which are used on public roads are required by law to display plates on the front and back of the vehicle.

 The new system which is followed currently in all the states and cities came into effect in the early 1990s.
 The scheme comprises: